Mar. 6, 2018.

 - Even if you bought your home this year, your property taxes may not necessarily be valued at the recent purchase price.

-Most importantly, you can dispute your property taxes in about the time it takes you to read this step-by-step guide: 15 minutes.
-And it may be foolish not to, considering how much you could save.
+Most importantly, you can dispute your property taxes in about the time it takes you to read this step-by-step guide: Green estimates 15 minutes.
+And it may be foolish not to.
+“Totally worth it, considering how much you could save,” he says.

 There’s plenty more where this came from.
 Follow us on Facebook and get real-time mortgage news in your feed.

-Why do you need to dispute your property taxes?
+Why would a homeowner need to dispute their property taxes?

 1. You realize you haven’t filed the correct exemptions.